 There are many reasons why speed of publication should NOT take priority over the quality of the research.
 This applies to both preprints and journals.

-Crucially, there must be enough time for proper review.
+Crucially, there must be enough time for a proper review.
 This is at the heart of scientific publication and is the best way to ensure “good science.”
-Also, while “bad science” can be damaging at any time, it could have particularly severe consequences during this pandemic.
+Additionally, while “bad science” can be damaging at any time, it could have particularly severe consequences during this pandemic.
 False or misleading results could have a direct impact on human health.

 You should certainly ensure that you submit your article to a reputable journal with a proper peer review process.
 If you are aiming to submit your article to a preprint server, you can also make sure your work is thoroughly checked first, by you and your co-authors.

 Understandably, you want to publish your work quickly.
 But you also understand that it is essential not to compromise on quality.
 So, what should you look out for?

 Normally, good scientists spend months or years developing their ideas before carrying out research and turning their findings into a paper.
 Now, some researchers are managing to do this in a matter of days.
 In such cases, the focus is on the goal, rather than the scientific process.
 Often, researchers who are guilty of this are seeking an exciting, newsworthy result and will neglect the science in the process.
 Problems with methodology, such as a small sample size and selective reporting of results can also arise when research is rushed.